rancher/docs/content/rancher/v2.x/en/v1.6-migration/load-balancing/_index.md

 ![Rancher v1.6 Load Balancing]({{< baseurl >}}/img/rancher/cattle-load-balancer.svg)

-The Rancher v2.x Ingress Controller is a DaemonSet—it is globally deployed on all schedulable nodes to serve your entire Kubernetes Cluster.
+The Rancher v2.x Ingress Controller is a DaemonSet, it is globally deployed on all schedulable nodes to serve your entire Kubernetes Cluster.
 Therefore, when you program the Ingress rules, you must use a unique hostname and path to point to your workloads, as the load balancer node IP addresses and ports 80 and 443 are common access points for all workloads.

 <figcaption>Rancher v2.x Load Balancing Architecture</figcaption>